Your cart is currently empty!

 With mindfulness you can recognize the presence of suffering in yourself and in the world.
 It is with that same energy that you tenderly embrace suffering.
 Being aware of the inhalation and exhalation generates the energy of awareness, which allows one to continue to cradle one’s suffering.
 Those who practice mindfulness can help support each other in the work of acknowledging, welcoming, and transforming suffering.

 With awareness we are no longer afraid of pain; we can even go further and use suffering to generate the energy of understanding and compassion that heals us, and we can help others heal and also be happy.

 PRACTICE AWARENESS IS THE EQUAL TO PRACTICE LOVE

-Loving yourself means more than just loving yourself and hoping for positive things to happen.
-Love for ourselves is a practice, an art and none of us have learned to practice it from an early age.
-Through meditative practice we train our ability to observe our own mind and to lovingly welcome our emotions to develop true love for us, that is, love for the aspects of us that we do not love, that we hide, that we try to forget, that we deny and fight.
+Loving yourself means so much more than just loving yourself and wishing good things to happen.
+Self-love is a practice, an art, and none of us learned to practice it from an early age.
+Through meditative practice we train our ability to observe one’s mind and to lovingly welcome one’s emotions in order to develop true love for ourselves, or rather love for the aspects of ourselves that we don’t love, that we hide, that we try to forget, that we deny and fight.

-The practice of love for ourselves opens the door to a life without any lack because when we fully love ourselves, life no longer needs to reflect the lack of love for ourselves in various situations of scarcity.
-The fullness of love will express itself in an abundance of joy in our life.
+The practice of self-love opens the door to a life without any lack because when we fully love ourselves life no longer needs to mirror us the lack of self-love in various situations of scarcity.
+The fullness of love will be expressed in an abundance of joy in our lives.

-Here is a guided meditation to practice loving attention to yourself, a practice to understand exactly how to transform suffering with meditation:
+Here is a guided meditation to practice loving attention towards yourself, a practice to understand exactly how to transform suffering with meditation: